Clewsy/scripts/README.md

 # scripts

-bu.sh - Uses scp to back up files and directories listed in a specified file to a remote server.
+bu.sh - Uses rsync to back up files and directories listed in a specified file to a remote server.
+Falls back to scp if rsync is not installed.

 grab.sh - Uses rsync (to allow resume after interruption) to download a specified file from a remote server.